Demons Don't Dream: Plot summary

 Later in Xanth he meets Kim, another Mundane playing the game.
 Kim is with Bubbles—a dog she found in a bubble—Sammy Cat, and Jenny Elf (her companion).
 While Dug was completing the first part of his adventure, Kim was having her own.
 She first was captured by ogres and had to play a mind game with them in order to escape.
-She then traveled to the Water Wing, where her and Jenny met Cyrus Merman, who is trying to find a wife.
+She then traveled to the Water Wing, where she and Jenny met Cyrus Merman, who is trying to find a wife.
 He accompanies them on their journey in hopes of finding a wife on the way.
 When Kim and Dug meet, Kim develops a crush on Dug, but at first Dug does not return the feeling.
 The two parties attempt to cross the Gap Chasm, but split up, after Dug and Kim decide to switch companions.
 Kim, Nada, Cyrus, and Bubbles go toward the ocean where Cyrus ends up meeting the merwoman who ends up being his wife, Merci Merwoman, Mela's daughter.
 Dug, Jenny, and Sherlock head on down the Gap Chasm, where Dug fights a brief battle with the Gap dragon.
 The teams both go on to the Good Magician's Castle by different routes.